Pope Pius X: Early life and ministry

 Giuseppe Melchiorre Sarto was born in Riese, Kingdom of Lombardy–Venetia, Austrian Empire (now in the province of Treviso, Veneto, Italy), in 1835.
 He was the second born of ten children of Giovanni Battista Sarto (1792–1852), the village postman, and Margherita Sanson (1813–1894).
 He was baptised 3 June 1835.
 Though poor, his parents valued education, and Giuseppe walked 6 km to school each day.

 Giuseppe had three brothers and six sisters: Giuseppe Sarto (born 1834; died after six days), Angelo Sarto (1837–1916), Teresa Parolin-Sarto (1839–1920), Rosa Sarto (1841–1913), Antonia Dei Bei-Sarto (1843–1917), Maria Sarto (1846–1930), Lucia Boschin-Sarto (1848–1924), Anna Sarto (1850–1926), Pietro Sarto (born 1852; died after six months).
-As Pope, he rejected any kind of favours for his family: his brother remained a postal clerk, his favourite nephew stayed on as village priest, and his three single sisters lived together close to poverty in Rome, in the same way as other people of humble background.
+As Pope, he rejected any kind of favours for his family: his brother remained a postal clerk, his favourite nephew stayed on as village priest, and his three single sisters lived together in humble circumstances in Rome.

-Giuseppe, often nicknamed as "Beppi" by his mother, possessed a sprightly disposition with his natural exuberance being so great that his teacher had to often control his lively impulses with a cane to the backside.
-Despite this, he was an excellent student who focused on his homework before engaging in any hobbies or recreations.
+Giuseppe, nicknamed as "Bepi" by his mother, had so much natural exuberance that his teacher often had to cane his backside.
+Despite this, he was an excellent student who focused on homework before hobbies or recreations.
 In the evenings after sports or games with friends, he would spend ten minutes in prayer before returning home.
-Sarto also served as an altar boy.
-By the age of ten, he had completed the two elementary classes of his village school, as well as Latin study with a local priest; henceforth Sarto had to walk four miles to the gymnasium in Castelfranco Veneto for further classes.
+He also served as an altar boy.
+By the age of ten, he had completed the two elementary classes of his village school as well as Latin study with a local priest; henceforth he had to walk four miles to the gymnasium in Castelfranco Veneto for further classes.
 For the next four years, he would attend Mass before breakfast and his long walk to school.
 He often carried his shoes to make them last longer.
-As a poor boy, he was often teased for his meagre lunches and shabby clothes, but never complained about this to his teachers.
+As a poor boy, he was often teased for his meager lunches and shabby clothes but never complained to his teachers.

-"In 1850 he received the tonsure from the Bishop of Treviso, and was given a scholarship [from] the Diocese of Treviso" to attend the Seminary of Padua, "where he finished his classical, philosophical, and theological studies with distinction".
+In 1850, he received the tonsure from his parish priest, who wrote to the Cardinal of Venice to secure Sarto a scholarship to the Seminary of Padua, "where he finished his classical, philosophical, and theological studies with distinction".